 - A world without the climate crisis means fewer wildfires and less asthma-inducing smoke.

 - We want a home fit for our kids and our kids’ kids.

 Final Thoughts on Environmental Sustainability

-It is important to be environmentally sustainable for our physical, mental, and emotional well-being.
+Being environmentally sustainable for our physical, mental, and emotional well-being is important.
 Teenagers, kids, and infants automatically inherit the pollution, litter, and wildfires if the current generations don’t clean up our air, water, and land.

 This worldwide challenge has incredible potential to bring countries and demographics together in unprecedented ways.
 All walks of life must work toward this same goal.
 Are you up for it?

 Related content: 20 Tips to Conserve Natural Resources